-Recruiting your next Chief Financial Officer?
+Recruiting a Chief Financial Officer?

-Authored By - Peter Goodwin CA, Director Goodwin Recruit
+Authored By Peter Goodwin, Director Goodwin Recruit Updated 3rd April 2025

-An important consideration when recruiting a CFO is the importance of recruiting the experiences & skills needed to help the management team or owners implement the strategic goals or deal with expected future business conditions.
+An important consideration when recruiting a CFO is the importance of recruiting the experience & skills needed to help the management team or owners implement the strategic goals or deal with expected future business conditions.

-Have you considered if the experiences and skills of the departing CFO are still relevant for your business going forward.
+Have you considered if the experiences and skills of the departing CFO are still relevant for your business going forward?